Last Days Of Summer

 Summertime is all about making the best and happiest memories, creating experiences that our family will cherish throughout the years.
 As we head towards our car, I looked back at the beach, then I caught my son balancing on a log also staring at the beach.
 I told myself quietly, “This is one Summertime blast I won’t forget.”

-Today, get to know these beautiful blogger friends and their wonderful entries.
+Today, get to know these amazing blogger friends.

 All images taken using an iPhone 4 camera with Camera + App.
 My friends, have fun discovering and creating the most beautiful images everyday.
 They are a part of the unforgettable memories you make in this lifetime.